Data-driven modeling of rotation curves with artificial neural networks: Introduction

-We apply our reconstruction method to 17 observed rotation curves of spiral galaxies from the high-quality data of The HI Nearby Galaxy Survey (THINGS)\cite{Walter:1985psa,deBlok:2008wp}.
-For a historical context, we recommend the Ref. \cite{Sofue:2000jx}.
-These galaxies are mostly spiral HSB galaxies whose mass profile can be described by an empirical DM density profile \cite{Einasto, Navarro:1995iw, Burkert:1995yz, Begeman:1991iy, Salucci:2007tm, Mastache:2012ep, Navarro-Boullosa:2023bya}, plus a stellar distribution and a gas component.
-The mass models for these galaxies have been constructed by combining their HI RCs with information about the gas and stellar distribution within them, the latter obtained from $3.6 \mu $m data from the Spitzer Infrared Nearby Galaxies Survey (SINGS) \cite{Kennicutt:2003dc}.
-Then, the RC associated with the DM halo is obtained and thus can be fitted using a parametric density model. \\
+In this work, we consider 17 observed rotation curves of spiral galaxies from the high-quality data of The HI Nearby Galaxy Survey (THINGS) \citep{Walter:1985psa,deBlok:2008wp}.
+These galaxies are mostly spiral HSB galaxies whose mass profile can be described by an empirical DM density profile \citep{Einasto, Navarro:1995iw, Burkert:1995yz, Begeman:1991iy, Salucci:2007tm, Mastache:2012ep, Navarro-Boullosa:2023bya}, plus a stellar distribution along with a gas component.
+We recommend \cite{Sofue:2000jx} for a historical context of this survey.

+The mass models for the THINGS galaxies have been constructed by combining their HI RCs \citep{deBlok:2008wp} with information about the gas and stellar distribution within them, the latter obtained from $3.6 \mu $m data from the Spitzer Infrared Nearby Galaxies Survey (SINGS) \citep{Kennicutt:2003dc}.
+Through this combination, the value of $\Upsilon_{\star}$ is derived.
+Then, the RC associated with the DM halo is obtained and fitted using a parametric density model, such that, in practice, with this procedure the total parametric RC follows directly from the observed baryons and the total measured velocity field, whereas the ANN model does not rely on any assumed $\Upsilon_{\star}$ or density halo profile.

+For comparison purposes, we adopt a Navarro-Frenk-White (NFW) dark matter halo as a theoretical model, along with two different assumptions for $\Upsilon_{\star}$ (fixed and free), we carry out a detailed comparison of the mean squared error (MSE) between the theoretical models and the ANN reconstructions, and group the galaxies into three categories: those where the ANN performs better, those where it outperforms the fixed $\Upsilon_{\star}$ model but not the free $\Upsilon_{\star}$ model, and those where both parametric models outperform the ANN.
+This classification reveals important physical insights into the dynamics of galaxies and demonstrates the potential of ANN-based methods.
+In this sense, our results highlight how non-parametric methods can probe the interplay between baryonic and dark matter distributions without relying on predefined astrophysical assumptions. \\